We know that selfcare is a huge buzzword right now, and it can seem daunting, but it really doesn’t have to be complicated...

 People are bound to want to visit you and your new arrival, and that’s lovely, but having lots of people popping in and out of your home can get stressful quickly.
 Ask visitors to get in touch before they come round, and don’t be afraid to politely turn them away if you’re feeling overwhelmed.
 Afterall, this time is for you and your partner to get to know your little one first and foremost.

 During this time, relaxed, comfortable clothing is going to be your go-to.
-So why not buy yourself some new matching loungewear sets and some comfy slippers to wear in the house.
+Think cosy loungewear and comfy slippers around the house.
 When you do head out, you’re going to want pieces that’re gentle on your skin and practical – think things like a feed-friendly wrap dress, a good quality nursing bra, and some super comfy shoes that’re easy to slip on and off.

-Because of the drop in estrogen that happens after birth, your skin during the postpartum period may feel dry and a little lacklustre.
+It is so easy to forget to pamper yourself in the same way you pamper your baby!
+Because of the drop in estrogen that happens after birth, your skin during the postpartum period may feel a little dry.
 Now’s the time to ramp up your moisturising regime – head to toe.
-Use bath or shower oils to save time, and don’t forgot to apply plenty of SPF if you’re stepping out for a walk with the pram (even if it’s cloudy).
+Use bath or shower oils if you want to save time, and don’t forget to apply plenty of SPF if you’re stepping out for a walk with the pram (even if it’s cloudy).

 When you eat well you nourish your body and in turn, your body takes care of you.
 Why not ask your friends and family to rustle up some healthy meals that you can pop in the freezer, that way you won’t need to think about cooking every evening!
 Healthy snacks are also a great way to keep your energy levels up throughout the day.